amankhadka/Automated-Enaguration-System/README.md

 Connecting Wires
 12 V Battery

-Whern We connect required items and program the controller with Ardiono IDE we can access the device through browser.
+When we connect required items and program the controller with Ardiono IDE we can access the device through browser.
 First of all we need to connect the device to Enaguration WiFi enabled from controller with password "P@ssw0rd" Then access the webpage with IP: 192.168.4.1, Now we can contoll the morter as we desire.